prvdmwrong/prvdmwrong/docs/learn/index.md

 These tutorials assume:

 - That you're comfortable with Roblox and the Luau scripting language.
-      - These tutorials _are not_ an introduction Luau – If you'd like to learn, see the [Roblox creator documentation](https://create.roblox.com/docs).
+      - These tutorials _are not_ an introduction to Luau – If you'd like to learn, see the [Roblox creator documentation](https://create.roblox.com/docs).
 - That - if you're using Roblox TypeScript - you're comfortable with TypeScript.
       - These tutorials _are not_ an introduction to TypeScript - If you'd like